stryder-dev/flutter_platform_widgets/README.md

 ```

 ## PlatformAppBar
 The AppBar is the top Header bar with a title, leftside or rightside buttons.
+Uses `AppBar` for android or `CupertinoNavigationBar` for ios.
 ```dart
 return PlatformAppBar(
     title: new Text('Platform Widgets'),